erelsgl/erelsgl.github.io/pages/en/teaching.md

 1. Add computational geometry algorithms to [GeoGebra](https://dev.geogebra.org/trac).

+1. Construct a system that will help politicians (e.g. in the parliament or municipal council) to quickly poll their supporters regarding upcoming votes.
+See [Open Knesset](https://oknesset.org/).

 # Courses I taught

 All the material for my courses is available in Hebrew below.